industrial-edge/notifier-api/docs/FlowCreator.md

 - http request
 - debug

+If you check the API documantation for this GET request, the parameter "notificationSource" is required.
 The function "set params" sets the mandatory parameter, which is later used in the URL of the http request:

 ```javascript
 msg.notificationSource = {}